Lose The Agent.

 Counter-Offer Form

 When you want to negotiate an offer's price, possession date, or conditions, use this form to make a formal counter-offer.
 Legally binding when accepted by the buyer.
-DoorDeal's portal walks you through each field.
+Use this form to respond in writing to any offer you receive.

 Standard Practice